Skip to main content

 PhD in Ancient History

-Those wishing to study ancient history at Harvard with less emphasis on languages and texts, and more on other fields of history such as medieval or Byzantine, should note that the Department of History also offers ancient history as a field in its PhD program.
+Those wishing to study ancient history at Harvard with less emphasis on languages and texts and more on other fields of history such as medieval or Byzantine, should note that the Department of History also offers ancient history as a field in its PhD program.

 PhD in Byzantine Greek

-Applicants must have competence in both Greek and Latin sufficient to allow them to take upper-level courses on entering graduate school.
+Applicants must have sufficient competence in both Greek and Latin to allow them to take upper-level courses on entering graduate school.

 PhD in Classical Archaeology